 Short-term small business loans are typically repaid over a span of months rather than years, but terms can be as long as three years (sometimes called a medium-term loan).

 Some banks and traditional lenders may offer short-term funding options, but most types of short-term financing are available from alternative lenders, including direct online lenders like Greenbox Capital®.
 Alternative lenders typically offer asset-based financing options that don’t require collateral, including:

 - Merchant cash advances: Merchant cash advances are not technically loans—they are a form of asset-based financing known as a “purchase of future receivables”.
 You get working capital when you need it, and your lender receives a percentage of your daily or weekly credit card sales until the advance is repaid.
-Learn more about merchant cash advances.
+Learn more what MCA is & what they is used for.

 - Invoice factoring: Invoice factoring is another non-loan form of financing known as accounts receivable financing.
 Instead of providing a business with a lump sum that will be repaid over a certain term, a business will essentially sell their unpaid invoices to a lender, called a “factor”.
 The factor then “owns” the invoice(s) and will advance the money that your clients already owe you, typically between 70-90% of the invoice’s value.
 The remainder of the invoice’s value will be paid out to you once your client pays, minus any lender fees.
-Learn more about invoice factoring.
+Learn how online invoice factoring for small business works.

 - Alternative lines of credit: Alternative lenders offer business lines of credit that operate similarly to traditional lines of credit, but with different approval requirements.

 Short-term small business funding rates tend to be higher than long-term small business funding, but this does not mean your total loan cost will be higher—because terms are much shorter, loan costs have less time to accumulate and often end up lower than funding with 5 or 10+ year terms.